hellojinwoo/hellojinwoo/README.md

 Here are some ideas to get you started:
 -->

-- ⚡ Fun fact
+- 🌱 My interest
-     -  My hobby is learning statistics and would like to interpret the world through the lens of statistics.
+     -  I am interested in Python, Docker and cloud computing.
 - 📫 How to reach me
      - Please send me a mail to hellojinwoo@snu.ac.kr